owulveryck/blog/content/post/journey-onnx-day1.md

 Protocol buffer is a binary format (once compiled it cannot be read by a human).
 It is a way to serialize messages.
 For short, a protobuf file describes an API contract.

 _Note_: I will not go deeper in the protobuf description here.
-But, in my humble opinion, it is a very good way to express an API when implementing a machine-to-machine communication.
+But, in my humble opinion, it is a perfect way to express an API when implementing a machine-to-machine communication.
 Better than JSON because of its simplicity, efficiency and the ability to validate a schema natively.

-The main definition file for ONNX (the API contract) is hosted [here](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto3) and is named `onnx.proto3`.
+The primary definition file for ONNX (the API contract) is hosted [here](https://github.com/onnx/onnx/blob/master/onnx/onnx.proto3) and is named `onnx.proto3`.
 This file is used to generate bindings to other languages.

-In order to create a bridge between the protobuf binary format and the Go ecosystem, the first thing to do is to generate the Go API.
+To create a bridge between the protobuf binary format and the Go ecosystem, the first thing to do is to generate the Go API.
 This will allow to read an ONNX file and to transpile it into a Go compatible object.

 To do this, you need a compiler named `protoc`.
 I am also using the alternative compiler [gogoprotobuf](https://github.com/gogo/protobuf) which add some useful features (such as fast Marshaller/Unmarshaler methods).
 For clarity, I will not describe how to install and use the `protoc` binary.

-Simply running `protoc --gofast_out=. onnx.proto3` will generate a file [onnx.pb.go](https://github.com/owulveryck/onnx-go/blob/master/onnx.pb.go) which is usable out-of-the box.
+Merely running `protoc --gofast_out=. onnx.proto3` will generate a file [onnx.pb.go](https://github.com/owulveryck/onnx-go/blob/master/onnx.pb.go) which is usable out-of-the box.

 ## onnx-go

 After some discussions with the [official team](https://github.com/onnx/onnx/pull/1328), we agreed that, before the onnx-go reaches a certain level maturity, it was best to host it on my personal GitHub account.
 So, as of today, I am hosting the repository here: [github.com/owulveryck/onnx-go](https://godoc.org/github.com/owulveryck/onnx-go).
-The corresponding Godoc is hosted [here](https://godoc.org/github.com/owulveryck/onnx-go)
+The corresponding Godoc is hosted [here](https://godoc.org/github.com/owulveryck/onnx-go).

 This package on its own is enough to read an ONNX format.